K0J4/KOJA-XD/README.md

 # KOJA-XD
-This Tool For Messenger Fight :)
+This Tool For Cloning :)